 Access model

-Unlike Notion’s per-page sharing model, Confluence uses the connected user’s existing permissions:
+Unlike Notion’s per-page sharing model, Confluence uses the connected user’s existing permissions:- The connected user’s Confluence permissions determine what Bugzy can access

 - Connect as a user with read access to the spaces Bugzy should search